Featured

 1. Every camp will include some interactions with our fur & feathered farm friends! 🐐

-2. All camps will include hands on activities.
-Some modifications to curriculum can occur due to seasonality, time allowed & weather 🌞
+2. Every camp involves hands on individual & group activities.
+Some modifications can occur due to seasonality & weather 🌞

-3. Learning sessions will include science based activities including gathering, testing, sampling, observing, creating & microscope viewing! 🔬
+5. Every camp is based on scientific principle including gathering, observing, testing, sampling, creating & microscope viewing! 🔬

 🥕 🥕🥕🥕🥕🥕🥕🥕🥕🥕🥕🥕🥕🥕🥕🥕